 - Tier II unexcused absence letter goes home from the school.

 - Conference with student and their guardian at the date and time noted in the letter.

 - In addition to the letter, the principal or principal’s designee will call the family to notify them of the time/date of the conference.

-- Principal or principal’s designee meets with parent and the student to review:
+- Principal or assistant principal meets with parent/guardian to review:

 - Attendance Contract reviewed and signed by all parties

 - Reference of consequences (referenced in the letter: Truancy Court, other disciplinary action from school)